 Hypoxia is a pathological hallmark of cancer microenvironment.
 For decades, tumor hypoxia is known to be associated with solid tumor progression, treatment resistance, and patient mortality.
 However, the signaling pathways underpinning these malignant effects are unclear, and therapeutic strategies are poorly developed.
 Through cDNA microarray analyses, we have recently identified novel interaction / crosstalk between signaling pathways initiated by hypoxia and androgen, the prostate cancer driving hormone.
 This new information is guiding us to develop novel understanding in how prostate cancers progress to lethal diseases and acquire resistance to hormonal therapy in hypoxic conditions.

-David Qian, Ph.D., Assistant Professor and Principal Investigator, is a molecular and cellular cancer biologist.
+David Qian, Ph.D., Associate Professor and Principal Investigator, is a molecular and cellular cancer biologist.
 He received a B.S. in Biochemistry from Alma College, Ph.D. in Toxicology from Johns Hopkins University, and postdoctoral training in tumor angiogenesis, hypoxia, epigenetics, and experimental therapeutics from Johns Hopkins Kimmel Cancer Center.

 Dr. Qian has been a principal investigator and graduate faculty at OHSU Knight Cancer Institute and School of Medicine since 2010.
 He is primarily responsible for the research direction of the lab.
 Dr. Qian is a strong believer of the mechanism-based cancer treatment approach, in particularly through understanding the molecular genetics and biology of tumor hypoxia.